Jonathan2251/nc/source/npu.rst

 Tensorflow rely on api without fixed format such as ONNX [#onnx-fmt]_.
-Eventually, I think it will hire onnx or come out its own real file format since iree is a file format for spirv-gpu.
+Eventually, I think it will hire onnx or come out its own real file format since iree is a file format for spirv-gpu and part of mlir function (the major purpose of mlir has achieved I think) is connecting to llvm-ir.

 llvm IR for NPU compiler
 ------------------------